Aphalara polygoni

 female Aphalara polygoni showing forewing (with close-ups of centre of wing), uncleared abdomen from below, abdomen from side (3 views, uncleared to cleared) and peri-anal ring, Ringmere (Norfolk, UK), 7th February 2024

-In the following photos the whole wings are the Ringmere one above the September Elmham one, and the close-ups showing the spinule density in the 100μm x 100μm squares are the Ringnere one first and the September Elmham one second.
+In the following photos the whole wings are the Ringmere one above the September Elmham one, and the close-ups showing the spinule density in the 100μm x 100μm squares are the Ringmere one first and the September Elmham one second.

 2x female Aphalara polygoni, Ringmere (Norfolk, UK), 7th February 2024 and North Elmham (Norfolk, UK), 17th September 2023